 - Feeds on: Will hunt very small fish and also scavenge for pretty much anything else it can find.

 The poor cod is a small fish which inhabits inshore waters all around the UK, with its range extending into northern European waters such as the Baltic Sea and the North Atlantic.
 While poor cod are mostly found in shallow inshore waters they can occasionally also be found venturing into depths down to several hundred metres, with poor cod in deeper water often being found congregating in shoals around underwater features such as wrecks.
 This species is much less common in the warmer waters of the south of Europe but can still be found in parts of the Mediterranean Sea and along the coasts of North Africa.
-The poor cod is a member of the Trisopterus genus and is closely related to the pouting, although the two are separate species.

 Methods and Techniques to Catch Poor Cod

 As stated most anglers see poor cod as a bait stealing pest and only catch this species inadvertently when aiming to catch larger fish.
 However, some match anglers do target this species, as a few poor cod can be the difference between winning or losing a competition.
 Similarly, on a quiet fishing session when the big fish aren’t biting many anglers will cast out a scratching rig (a rig with multiple small hooks such as Sea Angling Shop’s Scratching/Mini Species Rig) to see if they can catch anything to avoid the dreaded blank fishing session.
-If this method is emplyed then poor cod are a likely candidate to be caught.
+If this method is employed then poor cod are a likely candidate to be caught.
 Poor cod can be caught on any bait, with ragworm, lugworm or mackerel strip the most obvious choices when going for this species.